Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-swiss-backup-devices/README.md

                                        [--timeout TIMEOUT] --token TOKEN
                                        [--test TEST] [-w WARN]

-Checks each device / slot of all your Infomaniak Swiss backup products via the Infomaniak API.
+Checks each backup device (slot) across all Infomaniak Swiss Backup products via the Infomaniak API.
+Alerts when storage usage exceeds the configured thresholds or when a device reports an error state.
+Devices can be filtered by customer, name, tag, or user.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --account-id ACCOUNT_ID
-                        Infomaniak Account-ID
+                        Infomaniak account ID.
   --always-ok           Always returns OK.
-  -c, --critical CRIT   Set the CRIT threshold as a percentage.
-Default: >= 95 --insecure            This option explicitly allows to perform "insecure"
+  -c, --critical CRIT   CRIT threshold in percent.
+Supports Nagios ranges.
+                        Default: >= 95
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
-                        SSL connections.
-Default: False --no-proxy            Do not use a proxy.
-Default: False --ignore-customer IGNORE_CUSTOMER
+  --no-proxy            Do not use a proxy.
+  --ignore-customer IGNORE_CUSTOMER
-                        Any device whose product customer name matches this python regex will be ignored (repeating).
+                        Any device whose product customer name matches this Python regex will be ignored.
+Can be specified multiple times.
+Example: `--ignore-customer
+                        "(?i)test"`.
+  --ignore-name IGNORE_NAME
+                        Any device whose name matches this Python regex will be ignored.
+Can be specified multiple times.
 Example:
-                        '(?i)test' for a case-insensitive search for "test".
-  --ignore-name IGNORE_NAME
-                        Any device whose name matches this python regex will be ignored (repeating).
-Example: '(?i)old-backup' for
-                        a case-insensitive search for "old-backup".
+                        `--ignore-name "(?i)old-backup"`.
   --ignore-tag IGNORE_TAG
-                        Any device whose product tag matches this python regex will be ignored (repeating).
-Example: '(?i)deprecated'
+                        Any device whose product tag matches this Python regex will be ignored.
+Can be specified multiple times.
-                        for a case-insensitive search for "deprecated".
+                        Example: `--ignore-tag "(?i)deprecated"`.
   --ignore-user IGNORE_USER
-                        Any device whose username matches this python regex will be ignored (repeating).
-Example: '(?i)testuser'
+                        Any device whose username matches this Python regex will be ignored.
+Can be specified multiple times.
-                        for a case-insensitive search for "testuser".
+                        Example: `--ignore-user "(?i)testuser"`.
   --severity {warn,crit}
-                        Severity for alerting other values.
-Default: warn --timeout TIMEOUT     Network timeout in seconds.
-Default: 8 (seconds) --token TOKEN         Infomaniak API token
+                        Severity for alerting on locked devices.
+Default: warn.
+  --timeout TIMEOUT     Network timeout in seconds.
+Default: 8 (seconds) --token TOKEN         Infomaniak API token.
   --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-
                         stderr-file,expected-retc".
-  -w, --warning WARN    Set the WARN threshold as a percentage.
+  -w, --warning WARN    WARN threshold in percent.
+Supports Nagios ranges.
                         Default: >= 90
 ```